AndreaEnricoFranzoni/Functional_time_series_forecasting/README.md

-# Forecasting of Time Series of Functional Data
+# Functional Time Series Forecasting
 The repo contains tests conducted on functional time series forecasting,

 Particular focus has been put on [Kargin-Onatski algorithm](https://core.ac.uk/download/pdf/82625156.pdf) algorithm, and its implementation in the package `PPCKO`, [here](https://github.com/AndreaEnricoFranzoni/PPCforAutoregressiveOperator).
 Tests for its predictive power and its performance have been performed.